-- Applicants who have completed a master's or higher degree from a regionally accredited college or university may be admitted unconditionally.
-Applicants must submit all materials listed in Admission Requirements for the M.S. in Biomedical Sciences. - Attained a bachelor's degree from a regionally accredited college or university and achieved a minimum of 2.5 GPA in all undergraduate courses. - Have an acceptable score on the appropriate entrance exam: GRE 290 (recommended: 150 verbal, 140 quantitative) and GRE writing score.
-If the student has taken the MCAT or equivalent professional exam, then this may be substituted for the GRE.
+- 1. Applicants who have completed a master's or higher degree from a regionally accredited college or university may be admitted unconditionally.
+Applicants must submit all materials listed in Admission Requirements for the M.S. in Biomedical Sciences. - Attained a bachelor's degree from a regionally accredited college or university and achieved a minimum of 2.5 GPA in all undergraduate courses. - 3.
+Have an acceptable score on the appropriate entrance exam: GRE 290 (recommended: 150 verbal, 140 quantitative) and GRE writing score.
+If the student has taken the MCAT (recommended: 487), DAT (recommended: 16) or equivalent professional exam, then this may be substituted for the GRE.